378 - CHEMISTRY AND PROPEDEUTICAL BIOCHEMISTRY

 Propedeutical biochemistry: Polyfunctional compounds.
 Carbohydrates: monosaccharides, disaccharides and glycosidic bond.
 Lipids: triacylglycerols and phosphoglycerides.
 Purine and pyrimidine bases, nucleosides and nucleotides.
 Amino acids and peptide bond.

-Lectures: The course of Chemistry and Propedeutical Biochemistry is divided in two phases involving the treatment of the fundamental concepts of general chemistry and the description of the main classes of organic compounds and their reactivity.
+Lectures: The course of Chemistry and Propedeutical Biochemistry is divided initially in two phases involving the treatment of the fundamental concepts of general chemistry and the description of the main classes of organic compounds and their reactivity.
 The course ends with the study of the structure and physicochemical properties of the most important classes of biomolecules.

 Exercises: exercises are related to the solution of numerical exercises (mole, Avogadro's Number, concentration of solutions, osmotic pressure, pH, electromotive force of cell), structural formulas, chemical equations, solving quiz tests with multiple-choice questions.